Flowm/polverine/README.md

 Visual Studio Code can be freely downloaded and from the [CODE site](https://code.visualstudio.com/) Once installed on your PC, select and install PlatformIO from the "Extensions Marketplace".

+### GIT support

+To use the code in the polverine repository click on the "Source Control" icon in VSCode interface and follow instructions to download and install the latest GIT version.

+Then enter  `https://github.com/BlackIoT/Polverine.git` to connect to BlackIoT Polverine GitHub repository and download code samples and instructions.

 ### Custom Embedded Board
 Reference:
 [Custom embedded board](https://docs.platformio.org/en/stable/platforms/creating_board.html)